The canonical lamination calibrated by a cohomology class: Introduction

 \begin{theorem} Let $F$ be a maximal flat of the stable unit sphere $\partial B$.
 Then: \begin{enumerate} \item $F$ is a convex polytope. \item The number of vertices of $F$ with irrational direction is at most $\max(0, b_1(M) - 1)$. \item A vertex $\alpha$ of $F$ has rational direction iff $\alpha$ is represented by a closed leaf of $\lambda_\rho$. \end{enumerate} \end{theorem}

-For example, suppose that $M \cong \Sigma_g$ where $g \geq 2$.
+We illustrate this theorem with two examples where $\partial B$ cannot be strictly convex. \begin{enumerate} \item Suppose that $M$ is homeomorphic to the closed oriented surface $\Sigma_g$ of genus $g \geq 2$.
 By a theorem of Massart \cite{Massart1997StableNO}, if a maximal flat $\rho^*$ has a point of rational direction, then $\rho^*$ has at most $3g - 3$ vertices, all of which have rational direction.
 It follows that $\lambda_\rho$ consists of at most $3g - 3$ closed geodesics, plus possibly a ``spiraling'' part which admits no transverse measures.
-On the other hand, if $\rho^*$ has no points of rational direction, then $\rho^*$ has at most $2g - 1$ vertices, and $\lambda_\rho$ has no closed leaves.
+On the other hand, if $\rho^*$ has no points of rational direction, then $\rho^*$ has at most $2g - 1$ vertices, and $\lambda_\rho$ has no closed leaves. \item Suppose that $d = 3$, $M$ has positive scalar curvature $R \geq R_{\rm min} > 0$, and $\rho^*$ is a maximal flat.
+The inradius of any stable minimal surface $N \subset M$ is $\lesssim R_{\rm min}^{-1/2}$ \cite[Proposition 2.2]{Liokumovich18}; this holds when $N$ is an intrinsic ball in a leaf of $\lambda_\rho$, since calibrated surfaces are stable minimal.
+So every leaf of $\lambda_\rho$ must be closed, and every vertex of $\rho^*$ must have rational direction. \end{enumerate}

 \begin{corollary} If the stable unit ball $B$ is strictly convex, then every ergodic calibrated lamination is uniquely ergodic.
 In particular, if $b_1(M) \geq 2$ and $B$ is strictly convex, then all but countably many homology classes in $\partial B$ are represented by uniquely ergodic calibrated laminations without closed leaves. \end{corollary}